 If you are thinking about your future career, applying for work experience, an apprenticeship or just considering finding a part-time job to earn money while you study, this guide is for you.
-It can be found here on Somerset Choices
+You can download or view a copy here

 Do you need some help with finding a job, sorting a CV, writing a Cover Letter or Interview Tips?
 The government have a very useful site to help you with all of these.